tmadminz/Tele-LeechX/README.md

 ![FUZION LEECH](https://telegra.ph/file/213b587eee775e34ca221.jpg)
 ## FuZionX Leech Bot

-A Powerful
+**A Powerful Leech Bot .**

 ## Features Supported :-
 <details>
-    <summary><b>Click Here For More Details</b></summary>
+    <summary><b>Click Here For Description</b></summary>
+### From Original Repo :
 - Google Drive link cloning using gclone.(wip)
-    ✓ Telegram File mirrorring to cloud along with its unzipping, unrar and untar ✓ Drive/Teamdrive support/All other cloud services rclone.org supports ✓ Unzip
+- Telegram File mirrorring to cloud along with its unzipping, unrar and untar
-    ✓ Unrar
-    ✓ Untar
+- Drive/Teamdrive support/All other cloud services rclone.org supports
+- Unzip, Unrar, Untar while Leeching to Telegram .
-    ✓ Custom file name (Used in Prefix on Every Item Leeched) ✓ Custom commands
+- Custom file name (Used in Prefix on Every Item Leeched)
+- Custom commands for Using in Telegram .
-    ✓ Get total size of your working cloud directory
+- Get total size of your working cloud directory
-    ✓ You can also upload files downloaded from /ytdl command to gdrive using `/ytdl gdrive` command.
+- You can also upload files downloaded from `/ytdl` command to gdrive using `/ytdl gdrive` command.
-    ✓ You can also deploy this on your VPS
+- You can also deploy this on your VPS .
-    ✓ Option to select either video will be uploaded as document or streamable ✓ Added /renewme command to clear the downloads which are not deleted automatically.
+- Option to select either video will be uploaded as document or streamable
+- Added `/renewme` command to clear the downloads which are not deleted automatically.
-    ✓ Added support for youtube playlist 😐
+- Added support for YouTube Playlist .
-    ✓ Renaming of Telegram files support added. 😐
+- Renaming of Telegram files support added. 😐
 - Changing rclone destination config on fly (By using `/rlcone` in private mode)

+### New In Repo :

 - Direct links Supported:
 ```
 letsupload.io, hxfile.co, anonfiles.com, bayfiles.com, antfiles,